Heuston station: Platforms

 There are nine platforms: eight terminal platforms and one through platform.
 Platform 1 is an extension to Platform 2, and is reachable only via that platform.
-Prior to Heuston's 2002-2004 upgrade, there were five terminal platforms.
+Prior to Heuston's 2002–2004 upgrade, there were five terminal platforms.

 The through platform is numbered Platform 10 and is situated on the Phoenix Park Tunnel line, which connects to Connolly Station.
 There is no platform nine.
 Platform 10 is some distance from the main concourse and is not used for any regularly scheduled trains.

 Proposed developments

 A 2018 consultation paper for the proposed Dublin MetroLink project included a reference to a potential future station, labelled "Heuston West", with connections via the Phoenix Park Tunnel to Cabra.

-Other plans, first published in the 1970s, suggested that a proposed DART Underground project would link underground stations at Heuston and Pearse Street via a tunnel.
+Other plans, first published in the 1970s, suggested that a proposed DART Underground project would link underground stations at Heuston and Pearse station via a tunnel.
 As of 2015, these plans were subject to review, and as of mid-2018, the DART Underground project was not funded.